Sleeping Heroes Project

 In 2006 students at Glasco Grade School in Cloud County initiated this project with a grant from Save Our History.
 What they learned surprised them and their town of 500 citizens.
 Their findings included connections to “Andersonville prison and the Kansas legislature, farmers, and even the stone mason who built the first of Glasco’s important buildings.”
 Students researched each of the 87 veterans buried in the Glasco cemetery, wrote reports, and gave presentations.
 Some even discovered that the buried veteran was an ancestor.
 Who knows what you will learn!

 The Sleeping Heroes project is a great way to engage your students in doing history—not just reading about it.
 The Kansas State Department of Education supports this project.
-The project meets many state history standards in grades three, four, seven, and eight.
+The project meets many social studies scope and sequence in grades three, four, seven, and eight.
 The project also provides students an opportunity to see the practical applications of conducting historical research using primary sources.

 We are encouraging all Kansas schools to get involved, to research Civil War veterans in their communities, and submit their findings to the Historical Society’s Sleeping Heroes database.
 Researcher John Jackson of Chanute created the original database and made thousands of entries, most from southeast Kansas cemeteries.
 The database contains entries for Union and Confederate soldiers.
 Our goal is to add to this database through work done by Kansas students.